Skip to content

 Rajendra Kumar Tuli

 Rajendra Kumar Tuli is an Indian actor, best known for Tamil cinema.
 Rajendra Kumar Tuli began their career in 1980.
-With 30 credits to their name and an average audience rating of 6.0, Rajendra Kumar Tuli remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Rajendra Kumar Tuli remains one of the most prolific and celebrated talents in the industry.
 Rajendra Kumar Tuli is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 30+Known Credits